 I have a suggestion: shift your mindset from routine to ritual.
 What I mean is that how we think about our experiences can significantly contribute to how we experience them.
-I am making a radical suggestion that when we see our daily tasks as actions with meaning, it creates space for joy to emerge.
+I am making the radical suggestion that when we see our daily tasks as actions with meaning, it creates the space for joy to emerge.